populationgenomics/talos/design_docs/Hail_Filter_and_Annotation.md

 8. Sweep over the whole MatrixTable, and calculate all compound-het pairings for each sample
    * Combines a gene-grouped aggregation with a sample-level heterozygous aggregation
-   * This is post-filtered to remove any class 4 only pairings
+   * This is post-filtered to remove any category-4 only pairings
    * Note, this doesn't currently consider phase
    * Export the JSON output to a GCP bucket path